kiran94/dca-manager/README.md

 ### Hudi Integration

 This solution also provides the ability load processed transactions into an [Apache Hudi Table](https://hudi.apache.org/) which can be accessed with [Amazon Athena](https://aws.amazon.com/athena) for further analytics processing.

 In order to do this, the [AWS Glue Connector for Apache Hudi](https://aws.amazon.com/marketplace/server/procurement?productId=e918d411-44a4-4b8d-b995-e101d7ef670b) must be applied to the target AWS account.
 Unfortunately I am not able to find a way to do this via terraform but you can follow these [instructions](https://aws.amazon.com/blogs/big-data/writing-to-apache-hudi-tables-using-aws-glue-connector/) to get setup.
-In this solution we use Spark 3 and therefore the default name we apply is `hudi-connection3`.
+In this solution we use Spark 3 and therefore the default connection name we apply is `hudi-connection3`.

 Once this has been completed, then the name of the setup connection should be set into the terraform variable `glue_connections`.